Aditya-crypto/Software-Engineering-project/Design_Documentation.md

 </p>

 ## Milestones:
-### The following need tobe checked point as our progress continues..
+### The following need to be checked point as our progress continues..

  a) Image extraction from Webcam with location(database formation)

-        Checkpoint 1: successfully storing image with its location in local server Database.
+        Checkpoint 1: successfully storing image with its location in local server Database

-        Checkpoint 2: maintaining a  queue data structure for caching, Checkpoint 3:  and if queue overflows then it is stored in disk, and retrieved back after some time.
+        Checkpoint 2: maintaining a  queue data structure for caching,

+        Checkpoint 3: and if queue overflows then it is stored in disk, and retrieved back after some time.

  b) Image processing for Machine Learning

-        Checkpoint 4: image extraction and Detecting crowd in the image using ML Algorithm.
+        Checkpoint 4: image extraction and Detecting crowd in the image using ML Algorithm

         Checkpoint 5: getting image from CCTV after every 5 min, storing it in database and applying ML, should happen in parallel.

 c) Formation of Distributed System

-       Checkpoint 6: successfully routing image to other server.
+       Checkpoint 6: successfully routing image to other server

-       Checkpoint 7: Algorithm to find nearest neighbour, and applying consistent hashing methodology.
+       Checkpoint 7: Algorithm to find nearest neighbour, and applying consistent hashing methodology

-       Checkpoint 8: If server is down then routing to other nearest server.
+       Checkpoint 8: If server is down then routing to other nearest server

 d) Data transmission and alert messages to Nearest Police Station

        Checkpoint 9: raise a alert message if number of people crossed the set threshold

 ## Proposed Solution :

 Covid-19 is in high demand right now,so our model will be over it in such a way that cameras are installed at different places and these cameras will store the data of that place and put the stored data